uuuiiinnnmmm/FastTD3/README.md

 nvcc --version
 ```
 This command should display the version of the CUDA compiler, confirming a successful installation.

+Then you can download and install Miniconda: Go to the Miniconda official website and download the latest bash installation script for your system (Linux x86_64).

+During the installation process, when prompted with “Do you wish the installer to initialize Miniconda3 by running conda init?”, enter yes.

+Restart the terminal: After installation is complete, close the current terminal and reopen it to apply the conda initialization.
+You will notice that the command prompt now includes the (base) prefix, indicating that you are in the conda base environment.

 ###Step 2.2: Creating the Master Conda Environment